Quantum Safe-Set Bayesian Optimization for Quality Improvement in Fuselage Assembly: Related Work

 \subsection{Quantum Algorithms in Advanced Manufacturing}

-Advanced simulation techniques, such as the finite element method (FEM), have been investigated and developed as the “environment” \citep{wang2024smartfixture}, and optimization methods, such as mathematical programming, have been proposed as the “solver” \citep{wang2024multimodal}.
+Advanced simulation and data-driven modeling techniques, such as the finite element method (FEM) and deep learning-based models, have been investigated and developed as the ``environment'' \citep{wang2024smartfixture, wang2024multimodal}, and optimization methods, such as mathematical programming, have been proposed as the ``solver'' \citep{duOptimalPlacementActuators2019, duNewSparseLearningModel2022}.
 From the “environment” perspective, compared with its classical counterpart, quantum computing has enhanced the simulation capabilities of scientific computing, particularly in developing general linear algebra routines (a core subroutine in FEM) \citep{clader2013preconditioned, montanaro2016quantum}.
-The linear system is ubiquitous in engineering, naturally arising in applications such as PDE solving.
-Classical algorithms typically require $\mathcal{O}(N\sqrt{\kappa})$ time to solve a linear system, where $\kappa$ is the condition number.
-The Harrow–Hassidim–Lloyd (HHL) algorithm, however, can achieve $\mathcal{O}(\text{poly}(\log(N\kappa^{2})))$ time complexity \citep{harrow2009quantum}.
+Linear systems are ubiquitous in engineering, naturally arising in applications such as PDE solving.
+Classical algorithms typically require $\mathcal{O}(\chi\sqrt{\kappa})$ time to solve a linear system, where $\kappa$ is the condition number and $\chi$ is the matrix dimension.
+The Harrow–Hassidim–Lloyd (HHL) algorithm, however, can achieve $\mathcal{O}(\log(\chi)\kappa^{2}/\epsilon)$ time complexity \citep{harrow2009quantum}.
 Such quantum linear solvers have been proposed for accelerating large-scale FEM simulations in structural mechanics and materials modeling \citep{montanaro2016quantum, clader2013preconditioned}, potentially reducing computation times in design and analysis phases of advanced manufacturing.